Xilinx/Vitis_Libraries/codec/docs/src/tutorial.rst

 Lab summary
 ^^^^^^^^^^^^^^

-*  L2 flow is based on Vitis flow, and the main steps include sw_emu, hw_emu, and hw
+*  L2 flow is based on Vitis flow, and the main steps include hw_emu, and hw

 *  Run hardware acceleration application on a device